RTBHOUSE/here-be-pythons/docs/source/project/readme.rst

     Is it your favorite book? ;)

++ Documentation forces you to prove that you understand how your program works and that you can explain it to the world.
+Moreover, such journey usually results in finding most surprising bugs.
+Documentation becomes your rubber duck!

-+ **By bringing the most essential knowledge about the project in a structured manner, README serves as a lantern for all of the programmers from the future - including the future YOU!**
++ By bringing the most essential knowledge about the project in a structured manner, README serves as a lantern for all of the programmers from the future - including the future YOU!

     + To expand a bit, we should be honest and accept that over time code becomes more and more alien. `Legacy code is anything we’re not writing right now <https://itnext.io/it-doesnt-have-to-be-perfect-25071b56959b>`_.